MonkeyDmagnas/devops_task/README.md

   • Memory: 1024

 Download and Install Vagrant( https://developer.hashicorp.com/vagrant/install ). \
-Create a new folder and open it in VS code.
+Create a new folder and open it in VS code. \
 Create Vagrant file using:
 ```
 vagrant init
 ```
-Describe infrastructure in vagrant file:•
+Describe infrastructure in vagrant file:• \
 Create the VMs using:
 ```
 vagrant up
 ```
-3. CI Pipeline Using Jenkins
+### 3. CI Pipeline Using Jenkins
-•
-Pipeline:
+•Pipeline: \
-•Stages:
+•Stages: \
-• Git: host the code from ‘staging’ branch.
+• Git: host the code from ‘staging’ branch. \
-• Build: build a docker image using Nginx: alpine as base image.
+• Build: build a docker image using Nginx: alpine as base image. \
-• Push: push image to docker hub.
+• Push: push image to docker hub. \

 Deployment:

-Pull image from docker hub to the staging VM.
+Pull image from docker hub to the staging VM. \
-Deploy the image on port 8080.
+Deploy the image on port 8080. \

-• Steps:
+• Steps: \
-Install Docker:
+Install Docker: \
 • Add Docker's official GPG key:
 ```
 sudo apt-get update